aodhanman/GraphTheory/README.md

 For example, the regular expression 0.1 means a 0 followed by a 1, 0|1 means a 0 or a 1, and 1* means any number of 1’s.
 These special characters must be used in your submission.

+# Steps
+1. Parse the regular expression from infix to postfix notation.
+2. Build a series of small NFA’s for parts of the regular expression.
+3. Use the smaller NFA’s to create the overall NFA.
+4. Implement the matching algorithm using the NFA